-Experience one of the most renowned highways in the world, Route 66.
+Experience one of the most renowned highways in the world, Route 66, affectionately dubbed 'The Mother Road'.
 Journey at your own pace and enjoy your choice of sights, landmarks and monuments.
-Take in Abraham Lincoln’s first house, the cowboy culture of Oklahoma City, the fascinating Meteor Crater near Holbrook, the incredible landscape of natural wonder the Grand Canyon and entertainment capital, Las Vegas.
-An iconic road trip to remember.
+Take in Abraham Lincoln’s first house, the cowboy culture of Oklahoma City, the fascinating petrified forest near Holbrook, the incredible natural wonder of the Grand Canyon and the entertainment capital of the world capital, Las Vegas.
+This is an iconic road trip to remember.

 Suggested route & duration

 Suggested duration 18 nights

 • Tucumcari, New Mexico: 1 night